 - Seven Days card: 315 Kuna

-Each provides you with different priviledges on top of the museum entrance fees.
-If you want to go easy on a 3 day trip then buy the 3 days card.
-You can actually see all museums in one day, except if it is Sunday as in that day some are closed.
+Each provides you with different privileges on top of the museum entrance fees.
+If you want to go easy on a three-day trip, then buy the three days card.
+You can see all the museums in one day, except if it is Sunday as in that day some are closed.

-With the One Day Card you get a 24-hours free Bus pass while with the others you get even more.
-The cost from One to Three Days card is very small.
+With the One Day Card, you get a 24-hours free Bus pass while with the others you get even more.
+The cost from One to Three Days card is minimal.

-On top of all other benefits you also get discounts (5 to 15%) in restaurants, bars and many other places.
-See all the details from here (note: in Hotels the card costs around 20 kuna more than purchasing it online).
+On top of all other benefits, you also get discounts (5 to 15%) in restaurants, bars, and many other places.
+See all the details from here (note: in Hotels the card costs around 20 kunas more than purchasing it online).

-The architects that were contracted with the aqueduct project had to develop it under the term that they would be penalized for any water drop lost if the system didn’t work as needed.
+The architects contracted with the aqueduct project had to develop it under one term.
+If even a water drop was lost, they would be penalized ad the system wouldn’t work as needed.

-When the whole network was developed then Onofrio della Cava takes over.
-He builds 2 fountains:
+When the whole network was developed, then Onofrio della Cava takes over.
+He builds two fountains:

 - The Big Onofrio’s fountain on Poljana Paskoja Milicevica, in front of the St. Savior church